What a Purdue Pharma bankruptcy means for the Sackler family

 Purdue Pharma, based in Stamford, Connecticut, was founded in 1952 by three brothers — Arthur, Mortimer and Raymond Sackler — all physicians.
 Arthur Sackler sold his stake before the business took off in the mid-90s, when it began to sell OxyContin.

 All three of the founders have died.
-One of the heirs, Richard Sackler, served as president of the company and some served on its board.
+Some of their heirs, through various positions over time, have run much of the day-to-day operations of the company and served on its board.
 All have left the board in recent years.

 Eight of the family members — Richard, Jonathan, Mortimer, Kathe, Beverly, Theresa and David Sackler and Ilene Sackler Lefcourt — are named repeatedly in lawsuits nationwide for their roles; some suits name many more.